 Not too many people were doing that just yet, however, although Sin After Sin did gradually win over new fans, scraped into the charts and would eventually earn a gold certification many years later.
 But by then, Judas Priest's third album had been overshadowed by ensuing successes like Stained Class, Hell Bent for Leather, British Steel, and a coterie of America-conquering '80s efforts.

 Luckily, Priest fans are known for having a long memory and remember all too well that their heroes took a crucial few steps forward with Sin After Sin.
-Worldwide notoriety would still have to wait, but Judas Priest were now on their way.
+Worldwide notoriety would have to wait, but Judas Priest were on their way.